Fahd-Har/CW2025/README.md

 - **CurrentBrickController** Path: src/main/java/com/comp2042/model/gameBoard/CurrentBrickController.java
     - Takes up brick position, movement, and rotation logic from TetrisBoard.
     - Added core Hold Brick logic to manage the heldBrick state and swap the current piece, including a check to prevent multiple swaps per turn.
-    - This helps support Single Responsibility Principle (SRP) by separating responsibilities.
+    - This helps support Single Responsibility Principle (SRP), a part of the SOLID Design Pattern by separating responsibilities.

 - **GameFlowManager** Path: src/main/java/com/comp2042/controller/GameFlowManager.java
     - Takes up the game timeline logic from GuiController
-    - This helps support Single Responsibility Principle (SRP) by separating responsibilities.
+    - This helps support SRP by separating responsibilities.

 - **GameRenderer** Path: src/main/java/com/comp2042/controller/GameRenderer.java
     - Takes up initialization of game board and bricks logics from GuiController.
     - Generates all related panels for the game layout fxml file.
     - Ensure bricks fall in the middle by adding constants of the LayoutX and LayoutY of gamePanel.
-    - This helps support Single Responsibility Principle (SRP) by separating responsibilities.
+    - This helps support SRP by separating responsibilities.

 - **Notifications** Path: src/main/java/com/comp2042/events/Notifications.java
     - Takes up the logic for all pop-up notifications (+scores, future level ups) from GuiController.
-    - This helps support Single Responsibility Principle (SRP) by separating responsibilities.
+    - This helps support SRP by separating responsibilities.

 - **KeyInputHandler** Path: src/main/java/com/comp2042/controller/keyInput/KeyInputHandler.java
     - Takes up the logic for key inputs and their respective actions from GuiController using consumer.
-    - This helps support Single Responsibility Principle (SRP) by separating responsibilities.
+    - This helps support SRP by separating responsibilities.

 - **MainMenuScene** Path: src/main/java/com/comp2042/view/scenes/MainMenuScene.java
     - An enhancement for player to choose whether they want to see the game rules/what each difficulty does (About),